What we do

-The current project focuses on media monitoring of the Local Government Elections in Georgia in October 2017.
-The European Union and UNDP are working with a team of the Georgian civil society organizations – Georgian Charter of Journalistic Ethics, Internews – Georgia and Civic Development Institute (CDI), to examine impartiality and balance of reporting in an election period by sixty national and local media outlets – televisions, radio, print and online media.
-The media monitoring methodology and reports are available at: www.medianonitor.ge
+The current project focuses on media monitoring of the 2020 parliamentary polls in Georgia.
+The EU and UNDP are working with a team of civil society organizations – the Georgian Charter of Journalistic Ethics, Internews-Georgia and the Caucasus Research Resource Centers – Georgia (CRRC), to examine impartiality and balance of reporting before, during and after the election period.

-- Facilitation of public discussion about the media monitoring results through the TV talk-shows and web resources.
+- Facilitation of a public discussion about election reporting through TV talk shows and web resources.